MultiverseLearningProducts/swe/src/mod3/wk1/day2.md

 A requirements document should include a _Glossary of Terms_ which explains acronyms or domain specific words used within the document.

 It should also include a _Data Dictionary_ which lists data requirements in such a way that in the Design phase it will be easy able to design a relational database or data structure.
+Her is an [example Data Dictionary](https://lta.cr.usgs.gov/DD/aerial_single_frame.html)

 Here are some examples of real requirements documents: